JuliaAI/MLJ.jl/docs/src/composing_models.md

 Notes:

-- The line marked `###`, where the new exported model's hyperparameter `regressor` is spliced into the network, and is the only modification to the previous code.
+- The line marked `###`, where the new exported model's hyperparameter `regressor` is spliced into the network, is the only modification to the previous code.

 - After defining the network there is the additional step of